 How will you know?

 If we don't know what the mark of the beast will be, how will we know not to take it?
 Think about it.
-If Jesus Himself said "most people's love will grow cold" in Matt 24:11-12
+If Jesus Himself said "most people's love will grow cold" in Matthew 24:11-12

 11" Many false prophets will arise and will mislead many.
 12 Because lawlessness is increased, most people's love will grow cold."
 (NASB)

 Please, this is not intended to be mean-spirited.
 Your pastor knows what is meant here.
 This entire website is dedicated to asking people to be certain of what they believe, especially if it is something they are told rather than something they verified on their own.
-And, if he gives you some hullaballoo about "you have to be highly educated to understand the real meaning of the Bible", then what about those poor, dumb carpenters and fishermen from the days of the Apostles?
+And, if your pastor gives you some hullaballoo about how "you have to be highly educated to understand the real meaning of the Bible", then what about those poor, dumb carpenters and fishermen from the days of the Apostles?
 Heaven help us...

 A final point by Jesus's own words: